ocadotechnology/mistifi/README.md

 ```
 In this case you are asked for username and password.

-You can provide one or both when creating a new instance and be asked about the other once the `comms()` method is tun
+You can provide one or both when creating a new instance and be asked about the other once the `comms()` method is run.

 ```python
 >>> mist = MMClient(cloud='us', username="theuser@mistifi.com")